10 Best Herbal Juices For Grey Hair

 Curcuma longa, commonly known as turmeric, has been traditionally used in herbal remedies for its potential benefits in promoting hair health.

-However, it is important to consult with a healthcare professional before incorporating blessed thistle into your regimen, especially if you have existing health conditions or are taking medications.
+However, it is important to consult with a healthcare professional before incorporating these juices into your routine, as they may interact with certain medications or have side effects in some individuals.

-Vitex agnus-castus, commonly known as chasteberry, has been traditionally used in herbal remedies for its potential benefits in promoting hormonal balance, which may support hair health.
+Equisetum arvense, commonly known as field horsetail, has been traditionally used in herbal medicine for its potential to support hair health, including the prevention of grey hair.

 6. Stinging nettle (Urtica dioica)